Ivan Mihailov (general): Biography

 Ivan graduated from the Vratsa Boys' Gymnasium in 1916.
 From September 1916, he stopped regular military service in Vratsa, during which he was transferred to the School for Reserve Second Lieutenants in Knyazhevo, Sofia.
 In May 1918 he was promoted to the rank of second lieutenant, and from August he was appointed head of the sound-metric command in the 16th artillery regiment of the 3rd Balkan infantry division.
 He graduated from higher legal education in 1921 and interned at the Lom District Court.
 He works as a lawyer in the law office of Zamfir Popov and Isai Ivanchev in the town of Ferdinand.

 Member of the Bulgarian Social Democratic Workers' Party since 1919.
 Actively participated in the preparation of the September Uprising of 1923 in his native region, during which he was an insurgent commander.
 He emigrated to Yugoslavia after the defeat of the uprising, he was sentenced in absentia to 7 years and 6 months. deprivation of liberty under the ZPA.
 In June–September 1925, he worked illegally in Bulgaria to restore the party and military organizations of the BKP.
 He was sentenced to death under the Criminal Code on September 14, 1925.
 He left for Moscow by decision of the Foreign Bureau of the Bulgarian Communist Party.

 In 1925-1930 he was a student at the Dzerzhinsky Dzerzhinsky Military Technical Academy in Leningrad, who graduated as an "artillery engineer" with a specialty in "ballistics".
 Trained in the 11th Artillery Regiment in Leningrad.
 Served from 1931 to 1939 in the Main Artillery Directorate of the Red Army.
 From 1939 to 1945, he worked at the Tambov Artillery Technical School as a senior teacher and head of the educational department.
-Made Engineer-Colonel in 1944.
-Awarded the Order of the Red Star, March 29, 1944.
-Discharged from the Soviet Army on June 26, 1945.
+He was made Engineer-Colonel in 1944 and awarded the Order of the Red Star, March 29, 1944.
+He was discharged from the Soviet Army on June 26, 1945.